techidaily/site-win11-tips/source/_posts/enhance-performance-skyrocketing-vram-in-win1011-systems.md

 ![Registry Intel Edit VRAM Value](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/03/Registry-Intel-Edit-VRAM-Value.png)

  These methods aren't guaranteed to fix your video memory issues, but they're still worth a try if you run into problems.
-If you don't have a lot of system RAM and are having trouble running games with integrated graphics, try adding additional RAM or[freeing up RAM](https://www.makeuseof.com/tag/5-ways-clear-memory-increase-ram-windows-computer/) for the integrated graphics to use.
+If you don't have a lot of system RAM and are having trouble running games with integrated graphics, try adding additional RAM or [freeing up RAM](https://www.makeuseof.com/tag/5-ways-clear-memory-increase-ram-windows-computer/) for the integrated graphics to use.
 With integrated graphics, your system will use your standard RAM, instead of dedicated video RAM in a graphics card, so you need plenty to run games smoothly.

  Like with most hardware tasks, upgrading your RAM or video card is often difficult on a laptop but simple to do on a desktop.